aurawn01dawn/aurawn01dawn/README.md

 ---

 ### :thought_balloon: This is where you can find out more about me.
-- I want to be an engineer, especially in data mining/computer vision.
+- I want to be an engineer, especially in algorithm or computer vision.
 - I'm a hardcore enthusiast of Linux.
 - I'm trying to learn to express myself in English.
 (Obvious, no?)
 - You can get in touch with me at aurawn.dawn@gmail.com or 15054193998@163.com.